 JB Priestley’s message/intended effect on the audience

-Quotations relating to the theme of Age Gap
+Quotes: The theme of Age Gap

 - ‘Now you three young people, just listen to this.. by the time you’ll be living in a world that’ll have forgotten all these Capital versus Labour agitators and these silly little war scares’ (Mr Birling p7) - Mr Birling is shown to be a naive and foolish character who is out of touch and morally irresponsible.